We are a specialist eating disorder clinic offering intensive day treatment and outpatient services in person and online.

 The meaning behind “Orri”

-The word “orri” originated in the Easter Pyrenees and refers to an enclosure traditionally used to shelter sheep and shepherds from the elements.
+The word “orri” originated in the Eastern Pyrenees and refers to an enclosure traditionally used to shelter sheep and shepherds from the elements.

 An orri has an opening that allows those in need of shelter to travel in and out as they wish, taking protection when needed and travelling onwards when they are ready.